VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_2.md

 * kde_shortcut -> kde-shortcut
 * unsorted_list -> unsorted-list

-Finally the argument name has changed for keyring: `username` is now just `user`.
+Finally, the argument name has changed for keyring: `username` is now just `user`.

 ## Keyring